DavidKhanTech/Pixi/README.md

 # ⓅPixi
-If you are looking for a photographer for those special moments in life or looking for work as a photographer Pixi here to help.
+If you are looking for a photographer for those special moments in life or looking for work as a photographer Pixi is here to help.